The57thPick/The57thPick.com/content/posts/medium/index.md

 ## Math typesetting

 As with tables, Medium has no out-of-the-box support for math equations and symbols.
-However, going back Tyler Neylon's aforementioned post[^1], there are possible solutions.
+However, going back Tyler Neylon's aforementioned post, there are possible solutions.

 `pb` performs two types of automated conversions: `inline` and `block`.
 The